 Why Overtime is Bad for Your Business

 Time is a limited and non-renewable resource that affects the work process and is a factor that is suitable for optimization.
 Over the past few years, a significant number of socio-economic trends have emerged that have a major impact on working hours.
 The process of globalization, the development of communication technologies, and the growing need for services greatly influence the organization of working time.
-What is work overtime and how it affected the culture of work?
+Even when it comes to hybrid work overtime work can be bad.
+But what is the overtime work and how it affected the culture of work?
 Find out in the text below!

 What does overtime mean?

 Any time spent in performing work tasks above the agreed working hours is considered overtime work.
 The employee is obliged to work longer than full time at the request of the employer in the following cases:

 - In other cases when it is necessary to complete a work that is not planned with in a certain period of time (hereinafter: over time work).